 In every society that has different classes of people, there are different effective laws for each group.

-In the U.S., the underclass de jour is ‘undocumented’ people.
-The common laws that apply to them are very different from the norm for others.
+In the U.S., the underclass de jour is ‘undocumented’ people who are primarily indigenous to the Americas.
+The common laws that apply to them are very different than the norm for others.

 Most undocumented workers from Latin America are indigenous people, and of course white people from any Latin American country always have received preference over indigenous people in immigration.
 The massive support the U.S. gave to Cubans would not have come about if most Cubans were ethnically indigenous.
 Compare Cuba, 64% white, with Guatemala/Honduras, less than 10% white.